dictu-lang/Dictu/docs/docs/files.md

 Opening files is very easy in Dictu.
 Syntax is `with(<file name>, <open mode>) {}`.
 Inside the `with` block, `file` is declared as a constant for you, and is the file object which has just been opened.
 Dictu will handle closing the file for you and happens when you leave the with scope automatically.
+Note, the path when opening files is relative to the process **not** the current script running.

 | Open Mode | Description                                            |
 |-----------|--------------------------------------------------------|